 One way you can check is by inserting a toothpick in the center.
 If you notice batter on it when you take it out, then it’s not done baking yet — Cook for a few more minutes.

 You can also lightly take your finger and touch the top of the bread.
-If it sinks in or leaves and indent, it’s not done.
+If it sinks in or leaves an indent, it’s not done.
 If it bounces right back up, then it’s good to go.

 The edges of the bread will pull away from the sides of the loaf pan too.
 These are all indicators that the banana bread is done.

-Can I Make This Banana Bread Recipe Into Muffins?
+Can I Make This Into Muffins?

 Does Banana Extract Taste Good?